laperex/xviv/USAGE.md

 | `--fpga NAME` | `"xc7a*"` | Glob filter to select the FPGA target in the JTAG chain. |
 | `--processor NAME` | `"Microblaze #0*"` | Glob filter for the soft processor target. |
 | `--reset-duration MS` | `500` | Milliseconds to hold the soft reset before loading the ELF. |

-Adjust `--fpga` and `--processor` when the auto-detected defaults don't match your board.

 ---